-- 19. (1) Trade plates of the prescribed number and design may be leased by the Director to persons who are licensed under the Trade and Business Licensing Law (Revised) to carry on the business of motor vehicle dealers, agents, repairers or traders, for the purpose of allowing those persons to take or cause to be taken on the road for the purposes of that business any unregistered or unlicensed motor vehicle provided that - - (a) the vehicle is held by that person for sale; or - (b) the vehicle is held by that person for repair or testing; and - (c) that person is fully covered by insurance for all third party risks in respect of every vehicle on which the trade plates are used, whatever the manner of user; and - (d) the physical condition of the vehicle on which the trade plates are used complies with this Law and regulations made hereunder. - (2) Trade plates may be leased by the Director to authorised persons who make application for the same on the prescribed form for periods of one year at the prescribed fee but so that no person shall be the holder of more than three pairs of trade plates at any one time. - (3) A person who uses a motor vehicle on any road with trade plates unless authorised in that behalf by the authorised holder thereof or otherwise than as authorised by this Law is guilty of an offence and shall be liable on summary conviction to a fine not exceeding six hundred dollars or to a term of imprisonment not exceeding six months or both.
+Trade plates 2001 Revision be taken on the road for the purposes of that business any unregistered or unlicensed motor vehicle provided that-

+- (a) the vehicle is held by that person for sale, repair or testing; - (b) that person is fully covered by insurance for all third party risks in respect of every vehicle on which the trade plates are used, whatever the manner of user; and - (c) the physical condition of the vehicle on which the trade plates are used complies with this Law and the regulations. - (2) Trade plates may be leased by the Director to authorised persons who make application for the same on the prescribed form for periods of one year at the prescribed fee but so that no person shall be the holder of more than three pairs of trade plates at any one time. - (3) Whoever uses a motor vehicle on any road with trade plates unless authorised in that behalf by the authorised holder thereof or otherwise than as authorised by this Law is guilty of an offence and liable on summary conviction to a fine of six hundred dollars and to imprisonment for six months.